LogicLee0902/-LogicLee0902.github.io/_posts/dan-friedman/the-little-typer/2021-03-29-the-little-typer-10-it-also-depends-on-the-list.md

 ---
 layout: "post"
 title: "「The Little Typer」 10 It also depends on the List"
-subtitle: "Dependent List on Nat"
+subtitle: "Sigma Type & Dependent List"
 author: "roife"
 date: 2021-03-29